Vision in toads: Feature detectors and the visual system

 Schema of the anuran main central visual system.
 Retinotopic projections of optic fibers from retina (R) to contralateral optic tectum (OT) and to pretectal thalamus (PT), and the visual connections from PT ipsilaterally to OT; the label superior refers to the dorsal visual field in retinal maps.

-Electrical stimulation experiments demonstrated that the tectum initiates orienting and snapping behaviors.
-It contains many different visually sensitive neurons, among these Type I and Type II neurons (later named T5.1 and T5.2, respectively).
-Type I neurons are activated when an object traversing the toad's visual field is extended in the direction of movement; Type II neurons, too, but they will fire less when the object is extended in a direction that is perpendicular to the direction of movement.
+Electrical stimulation experiments demonstrated that the optic tectum initiates orienting and snapping behaviors.
+It contains many different visually sensitive neurons, among these type I and type II neurons (later named T5.1 and T5.2, respectively).
+Type T5.1 neurons are activated when an object traversing the toad's visual field is extended (aligned) parallel to the direction of movement; type T5.2 neurons, too, but they will fire less when the object is extended across the direction of movement.
 Those T5.2 neurons display prey-selective properties; see prey feature detectors.
-The discharge patterns of these neurons – recorded in freely moving toads – "predict" prey-catching reactions, e.g. the tongue flip of snapping.
-Their axons project down to the bulbar/spinal motor systems, such as the hypoglossal nucleus which harbors the motor neurons of the tongue muscles.
-In combination with additional projection neurons, prey-selective cells contribute to the ability of the tectum to initiate orienting behavior and snapping, respectively.
+The discharge activity of T5.2 neurons in response to changes in the prey defining configuration features of a moving object correlates with corresponding prey capture activity.